Palakkad Gap

-Origin and History
+History

-There are various theories about the origin of Palakkad gap.
-One among them is that it is caused by the landslide due to rivers flowing in opposite directions.
-The Bharathappuzha river (River Ponnani) originates in the Palakkad Gap from rivulets and tributaries feeding from steep escarpment slopes along the flanks of the Ghats.
-Another theory suggests that the gap may be created by an asteroid strike around 800 million to 550 million years ago.

-Palakkad gap has played a major role in enabling human migration into Kerala from parts of Tamil Nadu.
-From 300 B.C. to 13th century, it also helped the Cheras rule the entire Kerala and the Kongu Nadu as one geographical unit from Karur in Western Tamil Nadu.
+The Palakkad Gap likely played a major role in enabling human migration into Kerala from parts of Tamil Nadu.
+From 300 BC to the 13th century, it also helped the Cheras rule the entire Kerala and the Kongu Nadu as one geographical unit from Karur in Western Tamil Nadu.
 Tamil Brahmins migrated to Palakkad from Central Tamil Nadu via the Palakkad gap from the 15th century to 18th century.

+Geography

+There are various theories about the origin of Palakkad Gap.
+One among them is that it was caused by a landslide due to rivers flowing in opposite directions.
+The Bharathappuzha river from Pollachi, Tamil Nadu (River Ponnani) flows through the Palakkad Gap, collecting water from various rivulets and tributaries feeding from steep escarpment slopes along the flanks of the Ghats.

+A study published in 2008 suggest that it is the continuation of a Precambrian shear-zone that extended from east Africa through Ranotsara Gap of Madagascar to Palakkad Gap in India.

+Another study suggests that the gap may have been created by an asteroid strike around 800 million to 550 million years ago which led to the formation of Kaveri Crater.
+Hilly terrain in the area might have been wiped out by the massive impact which led to the formation of Palakkad Gap.

 Effect on weather

 The gap affects the weather patterns in Southern India as it allows the moisture-laden Southwest monsoon winds into western Tamil Nadu, moderating summer temperatures and generating greater rainfall in the region relative to the rest of lowland Tamil Nadu.
-It affects rainfall activity in parts of tamilnadu likely Coimbatore, palladam, kangeyam, dharapuram, udumalai.
-It also allows the hot winds coming from Tamil Nadu which warm the eastern part of Kerala compared to the rest of the state and the tropical cyclone winds from Bay of Bengal bearing rain during the summer.
+It affects rainfall activity in parts of western Tamil Nadu, around Coimbatore, Palladam, Kangeyam, Dharapuram, Udumalai by allowing moisture laden winds from the West Coastal region of Kerala and Arabian Sea.
+It also allows the hot winds coming from Tamil Nadu which warm the eastern part of Kerala significantly compared to the rest of the state and the tropical cyclone winds from Bay of Bengal bearing rain during the summer.